Jamaine Ortiz is in need of a new opponent for Aug. 23 at Caribe Royale in Orlando, Florida.

 “It's a curveball,” Ortiz told

 The Ring.
 “I think I'm a fighter that's great at adapting.
 I can adjust at any given moment.
 I think people are able to see that throughout my fights, how I adjust in any situation.
 I have a big amateur career where I face a lot of different opponents, not knowing who I'm going to fight until that same day and I always came out on top.
 I just fight how I fight.
-I don't worry about adjusting to my opposition; my opposition has to adjust to me.”
+I don't worry about adjusting to my opposition.
+My opposition has to adjust to me.”

 Teofimo Lopez for his WBO title in February 2024.
-In his last fight, Ortiz overcame a slow start to win a one-sided unanimous decision against Yomar Alamo on March 15 at the Caribe Royale.
+In his last fight, Ortiz overcame a slow start to win a one-sided unanimous decision against Yomar Alamo on March 15 at Caribe Royale.